-BEST FOR: Ages 2 to 5, with no straps kids must be strong and reliable enough to hold on!
+BEST FOR: Use with aluminum frame bikes.
+With no straps, kids must be able to sit still and hold on!

 - Fits on a wide variety of bike frame styles

 - Sits lower on the frame than other MTB seats